Meet the VETSS family, and learn more about our modern veterinary facility in Charlottesville, Virginia.

 Q: Do you offer any discounts?

 A: We do!
+Please let us know at time of service if you qualify for any of these discounts.
 The following groups are eligible for a 10 percent discount:

 - Active Duty military